NilanEkanayake/docEval-tools/README.md

 ```

 Also required is https://github.com/shtoshni/fast-coref.
-Clone and place in the sample folder as the .py files.
+Clone to the same folder as the python files.

 Before use, edit fast_coref/src/inference/model_inference.py: